 We define Practice Collections as the total collections from all practices in all markets and all sources of reimbursement (FFS, VBC and other) that we receive for delivering care and providing our platform and associated services.
 Practice Collections differ from revenue by adding collections from Non-Owned Medical Groups.
-Practice Collections increased 63.3% for the three months ended March 31, 2022 when compared to the same periods in 2021 due mainly to organic growth of our healthcare delivery business, our new Capitated revenue contracts, as well as entrance into the West Texas and California markets.
+Practice Collections increased 52.4% for the three months ended September 30, 2022 when compared to the same period in 2021 and 60.8% for the nine months ended September 30, 2022 compared to the same period in 2021, due mainly to organic growth of our healthcare delivery business, our new at-risk Capitated revenue contracts, as well as entrance into the West Texas, California and Montana markets.